LonePineGames/friday-facts/_posts/2019-09-26-new-cities-friday-facts.markdown

 {% include image.html url="/blog/assets/images/value.png" description="The Value heatmap.
 There are two high-value areas around the city center and a shopping area.
 The red in the top right is a low value area, since there isn't a school in that neighborhood.
 The white buildings are schools." %}

 As a player, you have two options.
 You can buy very expensive city services (schools, parks, police stations, etc) to cut through the negative feedback loop.
 Alternately, you can build a broad, flat, suburban city, with the intention to grow a dense city center later in the game.
-I call these two approaches “San Francisco vs Los Angeles”.
+I call these two approaches “San Francisco vs Los Angeles.”
 I consider this to be a kind of morality system, creating the opportunity for different playstyles and different cities.

 {% include image.html url="/blog/assets/images/abandoned_city_center.png" description="Downtown in a declining city, where several buildings are abandoned." %}